HomeMy WebLinkAboutcoa.lu.sr.Bell Mountain.1979sy

 developments, the existing architecture creates a discord-

-ant note, appearing thin, temporary, and generaliy
+ant note, appearing thin, temporary, and generally

-inconsistent with the Aspen tradition of well-constructed
+inconsistent with the Aspen tradition of well -constructed

 structures built for long useful lives.
 The approach taken